cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 **Python**: Add the correct python version:

 When setting or extending the `PYTHONPATH` environment variable, make sure to replace the `X` in `python3X` with your python version.
-This can be found by typing `python3 --version` in the command line.
+This can be found by typing `python --version` in the command line.
 If for example the answer is `Python 3.8.10`, `python3X` should be `python38`.

 &nbsp;